A 1930s Lone Star programmer comes back to life

 Remakes have always been a key part of Western movie-making, of course.
 The fiftieth anniversary remake of 3:10 to Yuma was a glowing example.
 Remakes are rarely better than the original but they are often a homage to it.
 But who would have thought they would remake a corny 1930s Lone Star programmer, one of the many John Wayne starred in for Monogram in that bleak decade between success in Raoul Walsh’s The Big Trail and John Ford’s Stagecoach?
 These pictures were formulaic, if fun, and basically kiddy fodder (though some of the kids were of advanced years).

-Directed by skilled RN Bradbury, with second unit direction by stuntmeister Yakima Canutt (who also played the crooked saloon owner), and shot by craftsman Archie Stout (Ford’s preferred cinematographer, who did the great cavalry trilogy of Fort Apache, She Wore a Yellow Ribbon and Rio Grande), these short pictures were, despite the low budget and minor studio, quality items.
+Directed by skilled RN Bradbury, with second unit direction by stuntmeister Yakima Canutt (who also played the crooked saloon owner), and shot by craftsman Archie Stout (one of Ford’s preferred cinematographers, who did the great Fort Apache), these short pictures were, despite the low budget and minor studio, quality items.
 And yes, maybe The Dawn Rider (the 30s version had a definite article) was one of the best of them.
 Click the link to read a review of that entertaining picture.